-Overexposure to respirable dust may cause coughing, wheezing, difficulty in breathing and impaired lung function.
-Chronic symptoms may include decreased vital lung capacity, chest infections

-Repeated exposures, in an occupational setting, to high levels of fine-divided dusts may produce a condition known as pneumoconiosis which is the lodgement of any inhaled dusts in the lung irrespective of the effect.
-This is particularly true when a significant number of particles less than 0.5 microns (1/50,000 inch), are present.
-Lung shadows are seen in the X-ray.
+Overexposure to the breathable dust may cause coughing, wheezing, difficulty in breathing and impaired lung function.
+Chronic symptoms may include decreased vital lung capacity and chest infections.
+Repeated exposures in the workplace to high levels of fine-divided dusts may produce a condition known as pneumoconiosis, which is the lodgement of any inhaled dusts in the lung, irrespective of the effect.
+This is particularly true when a significant number of particles less than 0.5 microns (1/50000 inch) are present.